huridocs/pdf-document-layout-analysis/README.md

             "type": Type of the segment (one of the categories mentioned above) }

+If you want to get the visualizations, you can use this command:

+    curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' localhost:5060/visualize -o ''file=@/PATH/TO/OUTPUT_PDF/pdf_name.pdf''

+Or with fast models:

+    curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' -F "fast=tru" localhost:5060/visualize -o ''file=@/PATH/TO/OUTPUT_PDF/pdf_name.pdf''

 And to stop the server, you can simply use this:

     make stop